-SOUTHWEST LOUISIANA (KPLC) - We are just four weeks away from KPLC’s coverage of Two-A-Days and to get ready we continue our 7-in-Seven countdown.
+SOUTHWEST LOUISIANA (KPLC) - We are just four weeks away from KPLC’s planned coverage of Two-A-Days (this is obviously subject to change) and to get ready we continue our 7-in-Seven countdown.

 Countdowns will include topics from McNeese to high school football.
 A new countdown each week, beginning every Monday.

 We continue the countdown with the top seven surprise teams this upcoming season.
 The only criteria for teams selected is that they must have had a losing record the season before.

 7. Iowa Yellow Jackets (4-6 in 2019)

 We open the list with a repeat performer from a year ago in the Iowa Yellow Jackets.
 The Jackets improved from 2-7 in 2018 to 4-6 a year ago and I think another step forward is in the works for the Jackets.

 Injuries plagued Iowa in the 2019 preseason as the team lost multiple starters to season-ending injuries before the season even began.
 That coupled with an inexperienced offense to begin with is what kept the Jackets under the .500 threshold.